View Complete Reference

 Scale-Distortion Inequalities for Mantissas of Finite Data Sets

-Journal of Theoretical Probability 21(1), 97-117
+Journal of Theoretical Probability 21(1), pp. 97-117.

-ABSTRACT: In scientific computations using floating point arithmetic, rescaling a data set multiplicatively (e.g., corresponding to a conversion from dollars to euros) changes the distribution of the mantissas, or fraction parts, of the data.
+Abstract: In scientific computations using floating point arithmetic, rescaling a data set multiplicatively (e.g., corresponding to a conversion from dollars to euros) changes the distribution of the mantissas, or fraction parts, of the data.
 A scaledistortion factor for probability distributions is defined, based on the Kantorovich distance between distributions.
 Sharp lower bounds are found for the scale-distortion of n-point data sets, and the unique data set of size n with the least scale-distortion is identified for each positive integer n.
 A sequence of real numbers is shown to follow Benford’s Law (base b) if and only if the scale-distortion (base b) of the first n data points tends zero as n goes to infinity.
-These results complement the known fact that Benford’s Law is the unique scale-invariant probability distribution on mantissas
+These results complement the known fact that Benford’s Law is the unique scale-invariant probability distribution on mantissas.

 Reference Type: Journal Article